onesteinbv/addons-onestein/hr_analytic_timesheet_selfdestroy/README.rst

 ==================================

-With this module, the timesheet lines are automatically removed in case their amount is set as zero.
+With this module, the timesheet lines are automatically removed in case their amount is set to zero.

 Credits